Veterans' Affairs trials AI-enabled search

 In its statement, DVA said its Copilot trial aligns with similar efforts by other Australian government departments.

-DVA has also stood up a proof-of-concept tool that uses AI to extract specific medical details from documentation accompanying veterans’ claims for compensation or benefits.
+DVA has also stood up a proof-of-concept tool, known as MyClaims, which uses AI to extract specific medical details from documentation accompanying veterans’ claims for compensation or benefits.

-Also revealed during the showcase was a MyClaims tool that was developed in the government's new secure Azure-hosted environment, GovAI, using a synthetic dataset.
+The tool was developed in the government's new secure Azure-hosted environment, GovAI, using a synthetic dataset.